raboley/Angular-GettingStarted/APM/Notes.md

 ### Importing what we need

-Import statements are part of ES 2015 and is similar to C# Using statement.
+Import statements are part of ES 2015 and is similar to C# `Using` statement.
 Other Modules can import our components as long as they are exported.
 Angular is also built using modules.
 When we need methods or properties from angular we also can import those modules from one of the Angular modules below.

 * @angular/core
 * @angular/animate
 * @angular/http
 * @angular/router

-Every class should import the member Component so it can create the `@component` decorator.
+Every Component class should import the member Component so it can create the `@component` decorator.

 ```typescript
 import { component } from '@angular/core';